 7. Strengthen Family Relationships

-Prior to going into assisted living, many seniors rely on their family members to help them at home.
+Before going into assisted living, many seniors rely on family members to help them at home.
 That can become stressful for everyone involved, and it can hurt relationships.
 But that stress is usually alleviated when you or your loved one moves into assisted living.
-Families can take on a lighter support role and often report more loving and enjoyable relationships with their loved ones after they have settled into their chosen assisted living facilities.
+Families can take on a lighter support role and often report more loving and enjoyable relationships with their loved ones after settling into their chosen assisted living facilities.

 8. Take Advantage of Transportation Services